A Longitudinal Database Tracking State AFDC/TANF Policies

 The ability to track state cash assistance rules became much more complex in the mid-1990s when many states received waivers to experiment with new policies, such as family caps and time limits.
 These waivers also allowed states to modify the structure of their AFDC programs previously set by the federal government.
 These changes were described in the Waiver Terms and Conditions agreed upon by the state and federal government.
 Since the Terms and Conditions did not address certain implementation details and the implementation schedules often changed after the agreement was reached, the information available at DHHS was no longer comprehensive.

 The replacement of AFDC with TANF made tracking states' policies even more difficult.
 The TANF State Plans submitted to DHHS generally lacked sufficient information to completely understand the details of eligibility, benefit computation, and client requirements.
 This detailed information could only be obtained from state regulations, caseworker manuals and/or interviews with state administrators.

 Given the difficulties associated with researching state TANF policies, there was a need to establish a single location where the broad range of welfare stakeholders could research information on program rules across states and across time.
 The Urban Institute's Assessing the New Federalism (ANF) project responded to that need in 1997 with the creation of the Welfare Rules Database (WRD).
 We envisioned the WRD as a resource for researchers working on both descriptive and quantitative projects.

 The WRD provides a longitudinal account of the changes in welfare rules in all 50 states and the District of Columbia.
-The WRD organizes the detailed information on welfare rules across states, time, and geographic areas within states and different types of assistance units.
+The WRD organizes the detailed information on welfare rules across states, time, geographic areas within states, and different types of assistance units.
 Caseworker manuals and state regulations provide the data from 1997 to the present, while AFDC State Plans and Waiver Terms and Conditions provide the data for years prior to 1997.